 Hard times come again no more.

-The other way to talk about booms and slumps is to explain them by the mathematical forms of a tightly-knit coherent theory as distortions, deformations, or divergences from the central tendency implicit in the pure expansionary cycle.
+The other way to talk about booms and slumps is to explain them by the mathematical forms of a tightly-knit coherent theory as distortions, deformations, or divergences from the central tendency implicit in a pure expansionary cycle.
 This second way gives the scientific reason Why.
+Again, and more fully,

 A distinction has been drawn between description and explanation.
 Description deals with things as related to us.
 Explanation deals with the same things as related among themselves.
 The two are not totally independent, for they deal with the same things and, as we have seen, description supplies, as it were, the tweezers by which we hold things while explanations are being discovered or verified, applied or revised.
 But despite their intimate connection, it remains that description and explanation envisage things in fundamentally different manners.
 The relations of things among themselves are, in general, a different field from the relations of things to us. … Not only are description and explanation distinct, but there are two main varieties of description.
 There are the ordinary descriptions that can be cast in ordinary language.
 There are also the scientific descriptions for which ordinary language quickly proves inadequate and so is forced to yield its place to a special, technical terminology.
 (But) both ordinary and scientific description are concerned with things as related to us, but both are not concerned with the same relations to us.
 The scientist selects the relations of things to us that lead more directly to knowledge of the relations of things among themselves.
 Ordinary description is free from this ulterior preoccupation.
 [CWL 3, 291-92/316-17]

-The scientist’s language is the language of mathematical differences, first and second order differentials, stresses, and strains.
+The macroeconomics scientist’s language is the mathematical language of first and second order differentials, continuity, equilibrium, stresses, strains, ideal frequencies, and probability distributions.
 The scientist’s language is technical and explanatory rather than metaphorical and descriptive.

 The obvious advantage of explaining rather than postulating or merely reporting the boom or slump is that the explanation specifies precisely the nature and magnitude of the productive or monetary dysfunctioning, the measure of the “distance” from dynamic equilibrium, and the intensity of the restorative force required for the return to dynamic equilibrium.

 In scientific macroeconomic dynamics, one has moved out of the realms of psychology (and the individual psyche’s manifestation in an eruptive and disruptive political ideology) and into the realm of intelligent grasp and explanation.
 The disputes and debates are transformed from the psychic rant of the wounded sensibility to the intelligent ratio of the objective understander.
-The theses and antitheses are sublated.
+The commonsense, explanation-lacking theses and antitheses are sublated.
 Economic activity exhibits a higher probability of being constituted by close cooperation among intelligent people, based on a theory on which all agree.
-An entirely new systematics would be brought to light in the field of political economy.
+An entirely new systematics is brought to light for implementation in the field of political economy.

-Academic economists fail to explain.
-Why?
-Because they don’t have an adequate dynamic theory.
-In the following excerpt, not Lonergan’s explanation.
-He refers to the Diagram of Interconnected Functions to explain booms and slumps.
+In the following excerpt, note Lonergan’s explanation.
+Lonergan refers to the Diagram of Interconnected Functions above to explain booms and slumps.

 … positive or negative transfers to basic demand (D’-s”I’) and consequent similar transfers to surplus demand (D”-s”I”) belong to the theory of booms and slumps.
 They involve changes in (aggregate basic or aggregate surplus) demand, with entrepreneurs receiving back more (or less) than they paid out in outlay (which includes profits of all kinds).
 The immediate effect (of these aberrational monetary transfers) is on the price levels at the final markets, and to these changes (in price), enterprise as a whole responds to release an upward (or downward) movement of the whole economy.
-But the initial increased transfers to demand [that is, excess transfers along (D’-s’I’) and (D”-s”I”) ] are not simply to be supposed.
+But the initial increased transfers to demand are not simply to be supposed.
 For that would be postulating without explaining the boom or slump.
 [CWL 15, 64]

 A fully explanatory theory of interdependent functional velocities and accelerations distinguishes the intelligible conditions of dynamic equilibrium and disequilibrium, dynamic stability and instability.
 Thus it provides insight into, understanding of, and explanation of crises